-Villagers temporarily sought safety elsewhere, despite knowing that an undefended, deserted village would certainly be destroyed.
-A local man, Mustafa Hassan made sure that lighted candles were placed in the house windows at night and that in the morning cattle were taken out to pasture, giving the illusion that the village was still inhabited.
+Villagers temporarily sought safety elsewhere, despite knowing that an undefended, deserted village would almost certainly be destroyed.
+A local man, Mustafa Hassan, made sure that lighted candles were placed in the house windows at night and that in the morning cattle were taken out to pasture, giving the illusion that the village was still inhabited.
 Mustafa also built relationships with the Jordanian army and the Palestinian resistance movement who regularly provided a protective presence in Battir to discourage Israeli forces from entering and destroying it.
-This village located metres from the border with Israel survived, forty others in the district no longer exist.
+This village located metres from the border with Israel survived.
+Forty others in the district no longer exist.

-The resourcefulness of Battir residents was again tested in 2002 when the then Prime Minister of Israel, Ariel Sharon announced the construction of a 440 mile long ‘separation barrier’, which would run right through Battir, cutting through the ancient stone terraces and irrigation systems, destroying natural wildlife habitats.
+The resourcefulness of Battir residents was again tested in 2002 when the then Prime Minister of Israel, Ariel Sharon, announced the construction of a 440 mile long ‘Separation Barrier’ which would run right through Battir, cutting through the ancient stone terraces and irrigation systems, and destroying natural wildlife habitats.
 The high value agricultural land across the railway would be lost and the community’s way of life and income severely affected.